Off-platform payment

 What evidence to collect

-Collect the supplier profile, PI, bank details, quote, product page, platform chat, off-platform chat, and any reason given for leaving Alibaba.
+Collect the supplier profile, PI, bank details, quote, product page, platform chat, off-platform chat, and the reason given for leaving Alibaba.
+The Free Evidence Checklist is a good starting folder structure for this.

 Questions to ask the supplier